pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 *Protocols* and *IPv4*.
 Corrupted packets will be dropped by the networking layer.

-Next up, the source IP address appears in hex, as shown in Figure 7-14.
+Next up, the source IP address appears in hex, as shown in :numref:`data_structure_10`.

 .. _data_structure_10:
 .. figure:: media/datagram_structure_10.png